Spiralbaby/data_cleaning_hw/CodeBook.md

 2. filter "features" to those containing "mean()" or "std()" using the filter method, and grepl.
 3. name the activities table for easier handling
-4. perform checks for any empty variables (NA values) in our data using: any(is.na("data")) - there did not appear to be any.
+4. perform checks for any empty variables (NA values) in our data using: any(is.na("data"))
-5. merge all the data sets using cbind and rbind and merge to create one master data set
+5. merge all the data sets using cbind, rbind and merge to create one master data set
 6. name variables in data set
-7. create tidy data set from master data set using melt function, and ddply and summarise.
+7. create tidy data set from master data set using melt function, ddply and summarise.
-8. use write.table to create output for submitting to class
+8. use write.table using row.name=FALSE to create output for submitting to class

 ###Data Frame: "master_raw_data"
 * 10299 observations of 68 variables.